Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 CHA Learning considers academic integrity a serious matter and all CHA Learning students are expected to exhibit the highest level of academic integrity.
 CHA Learning will investigate any allegations of academic misconduct.
 If a student is found guilty of academic dishonesty or misconduct, sanctions will be applied.
 Examples of academic misconduct include, but are not limited to:

-- Improper Dissemination: It is an offence to disseminate or make public any confidential information acquired while completing program requirements without prior written consent.
+• Improper Dissemination: It is an offence to disseminate or make public any confidential information acquired while completing program requirements without prior written consent.

-- Students may not copy, print or in any way reproduce exam content or other assessments, or share the contents of examinations by any means including written, electronic or oral means.
+• Students may not copy, print or in any way reproduce exam content or other assessments, or share the contents of examinations by any means including written, electronic or oral means.

-- Plagiarism: Presenting the work, words, ideas, data of others as your own is plagiarism.
-Plagiarism relates to the misuse of written, audio, electronic or visual material from journals, textbooks, the internet, newspapers and recordings and to the use of other students’ assignments and projects.
+• Plagiarism: Presenting the work, words, ideas, data of others as your own is plagiarism.
+Plagiarism relates to the misuse of written, audio, electronic or visual material from journals, textbooks, the internet, newspapers and recordings and the use of other students’ assignments and projects.
 Students are expected to include the appropriate citation for all sources of information.
 See The APA Style: Publication Manual of the American Psychological Association, 6th Edition for the correct format.
 CHA Learning and its representatives reserve the right to use electronic tools designed to identify plagiarism on submitted assignments (e.g.: Turnitin).

-- Copying: Copying is similar to plagiarism and includes the submission of the same work or assignment on more than one occasion by the same or different students, whether by theft or by sharing.
+• Copying: Copying is similar to plagiarism and includes the submission of the same work or assignment on more than one occasion by the same or different students, whether by theft or by sharing.
 Students found to have shared their work in part or entirely with others for the purposes of copying will also be subject to academic penalties for plagiarism.

-- Unauthorized Cooperation and Collaboration: Students are not permitted to cooperate or collaborate on an assignment or project when the assignment or project must clearly be completed on an individual basis.
+• Unauthorized Cooperation and Collaboration: Students are not permitted to cooperate or collaborate on an assignment or project when the assignment or project must clearly be completed on an individual basis.

-- Falsification: It is an offence to submit or present false documents, such as: fraudulent assignments, false credentials, false medical certificates, false letters of support, or falsified academic records.
+• Falsification: It is an offence to submit or present false documents, such as: fraudulent assignments, false credentials, false medical certificates, false letters of support, or falsified academic records.

-- Unauthorized Aids and Assistance: It is an offence to use any unauthorized aids such as documents or electronic devices, or to seek assistance from a person or other source to complete an examination or test.
+• Unauthorized Aids and Assistance: It is an offence to use any unauthorized aids such as documents or electronic devices, or to seek assistance from a person or other source to complete an examination or test.

 If a student is found guilty of an offence of academic integrity, they may be (i) terminated from the program or (ii) issued an official warning which will be placed in the student’s record.